UCN-LANY-Systemdevelopment3-solutions/BookStore/README.md

 4. Verify that your test fails
 5. Only implement just enough code to make the test pass.

-## Make Good Code
+## Solution
-“*Make the simplest code possible to make a test pass*” doesn’t mean: “*forget everything you know about writing good code*”!
+Your task was to implement a *model layer* in the application using the user stories below, and using the test first coding technique to ensure simple design according to the acceptance tests.
-Write good, [clean code](https://dzone.com/articles/clean-code-summary-and-key-points).
-Write code that expresses your intent through naming and structure.
+Of course, the stories cover a lot more functionality than just that in the model layer, but thats not quite the point of test first.
-Essentially: give meaningful names to classes, methods, variables and arguments, so people understand what’s going on.
-Use the phase where you’re writing the test, to plan how you would like to be able to use the actual code that you will write later.
+When writing the test, you define the minimum viable classes and functions to sustain the user story in all aspects of the solution, that is the model layer, the business logic layer, and the user interface layer.

-Implement the following stories using the test first coding technique to ensure simple design according to the acceptance tests.
-The model classes must be added to the Model project.
+In this exercise it is only the model layer you should work on.

 ---